Technology-Notes/clearcontainers-runtime-wiki/Current-Limitations-2.md

 #### sysctl

 The `docker run --sysctl` feature is not implemented.
-These kernel settings could take place on either the host or VM kernel.
-Given that sysctl settings are global (afaict they are not yet namespaced - if somebody knows differently then please post that info here), it may either make sense to just set them on the host kernel, or it may make sense from a security and isolation pov to set them in the VM (effectively isolating sysctl settings).
-Given this option is part of `run`, it almost feels like it should be 'per-container', and thus setting them in the VM may be a sensible option.
+Docker allows setting of sysctl settings that support namespacing.
+It may make sense from a security and isolation pov to set them in the VM (effectively isolating sysctl settings).
+Also given that each Clear Container has its own kernel, we can support setting of sysctl settings that are not namespaced.
+In some cases, we may need to support setting some of the settings both on the host side Clear Container namespace as well as the Clear Containers kernel.

 #### tmpfs